We measure the quality of motion.

 Mike earned his Undergraduate and Masters in Mechanical Engineering from Western New England University, and resides in Springfield, MA.

-He’s led the InfoMotion product experience and app design efforts that were recognized with 2014 and 2015 CES Innovation awards and has garnered two bronze medal CLIO Sports Marketing Awards.
+He’s led the InfoMotion product and digital app experience efforts that were recognized with 2014 and 2015 CES Innovation awards and has garnered two bronze medal CLIO Sports Marketing Awards.
 BS in Design from The Ohio State University.

 Read Full Bio